gofractally/psibase/doc/events.md

 ## Event types

 All emitted events are either History events or Merkle events.
-These two different event types are used for two separate use-cases, and using the wrong type may cause excessive billing to the Service developer.

-### History events (Long-term events)
+### History events

 The most common type of event is the history event.
 History events are emitted and stored to allow for the efficient historical event queries previously described.
-These events are more expensive to emit than UI events, because they are stored longer.

-### Merkle events (Inter-blockchain communication events)
+### Merkle events

-If you need a particular events to be provable on another Psibase chains, you would emit a Merkle event.
-Emitting a merkle event will ensure that the event is included in a merkle proof for that block, which could be used to prove that an event happened to another psibase blockchain.
+Emitting a merkle event will ensure that a merkle proof is generated for that event, which is a type of cryptographic proof that could be used to prove to a third-party Psibase network that an event has occured.

-If an events shouldn't need to be verified on another chain, then a merkle event need not be emitted.
+If the developer isn't concerned with the interaction of their service with multiple Psibase deployments, then she should not emit a merkle event.

 ## Conclusion

-In Psibase, the philosophy is that "transactions" or "groups of actions" should not be user-facing.
-Unlike other blockchains that provide users transaction IDs (txids) for each blockchain interaction, Psibase provides Event IDs.
-Proof of any event can then be established by providing someone a link to a query that returns the event.
+Event IDs are unique between all web services on a particular Psibase deployment.
+Because of that, proof of an event on a Psibase deployment can be established by sharing a link to a query for an event ID that returns the relevant event.

-Events in Psibase are not simply stored in an ever-growing log with correspondingly growing search times.
-Rather, developers can create custom indices on all events emitted by their service, guaranteeing fast historical access times.
+Psibase events are not simply stored in an ever-growing list with linear search times.
+Rather, developers can create custom indices on events emitted by their service, guaranteeing fast historical access times.

-No third-party tools are therefore needed to index and expose access to on-chain events.
+Unlike other web service deployment architectures, no third-party tools are needed to index and expose access to events.
 All events may be easily exposed to the public over GraphQL interfaces by adding a few simple lines of code in an RPC service.

-The Psibase event system is a powerful example of one of the many innovations that allow Psibase blockchains to uniquely meet the growing needs of the decentralized internet.
+The Psibase event system is a powerful example of one of the many innovations that allows Psibase to uniquely meet the growing needs of modern web applications.